gitGNU/gnu_stribog/README.txt

-There are two linker scripts in sw/target/src directory: ram2138.ld and 2138.ld. the former is currently used (the program is to be just loaded into RAM and run), the latter was tested some time ago and will be checked again when stribog needs to keep it's program in ROM.
+There are two linker scripts in sw/target/src directory: ram2138.ld and 2138.ld. the former is currently used (the program is to be just loaded into RAM and run), the latter was tested some time ago and will be corrected again when stribog needs to keep his program in ROM.

 The program is written in C (ld scripts don't support C++). main() is executed in system mode. no THUMB code. fast interrupt reserved.
 VPB divider equals 4,